Navyavenkat/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ### RESULTS

-THUS THE DISTANCE VALUE IS MEASURED USING ULRASONIC SENSOR BY ARDIUNO.
+THUS THE DISTANCE VALUE IS MEASURED IN "CM" USING ULRASONIC SENSOR BY ARDIUNO.